 DO IT NOW: Create a Holiday eCommerce Optin

-The last things we’re going to cover is how to create a Black Friday Pre-Sale Event optin let visitors sign up for a pre-sale event.
+The last thing we’re going to cover is how to create a Black Friday Pre-Sale Event optin to let visitors sign up for a pre-sale event.
 This will not only grow your email list but give you a little pre-Black Friday sales boost.

 Step 1.
 Create a New Campaign